cosn/cosn.github.io/source/_posts/2014-10-04-a-year-of-new-restaurants.markdown

   *Sucks I can't try it out for another year*; *Meh, probably not coming back for a year anyways* or *It's going to be much longer than a year until I come back here*.
-* Exceptional places may end up with a blog entry along with some pictures.
+* Exceptional places may end up with a blog entry along with some pictures (and if you're curious about some place, just ping for more details).

 There's quite a few people I mentioned this to, who don't think I can pull it through.
 And given my habits in Seattle, I do agree it's going to require lots of